Mastitis: Infection

 Some women (approximately 15%) will require antibiotic treatment for infection which is usually caused by bacteria from the skin or the baby's mouth entering the milk ducts through skin lesions of the nipple or through the opening of the nipple.
 Infection is usually caused by Staphylococcus aureus.
+It can enter the infant's mouth via the postpartum bleeding, especially after changing a sanitary pad, through the mother's insufficiently washed hands during breastfeeding, and then penetrate the nipple from the infant's nasal and pharyngeal cavities.
 Infectious pathogens commonly associated with mastitis are Staphylococcus aureus, Streptococcus spp. and Gram-negative bacilli such as Escherichia coli.
 Salmonella spp., mycobacteria, and fungi such as Candida and Cryptococcus have been identified in rare instances.

 Recent research suggests that infectious pathogens play a much smaller role in the pathogenesis than was commonly assumed only a few years ago.
 Most detected pathogens are very common species that are natural part of the breast fauna and simple detection of their presence is not sufficient to prove a causative role.
 Furthermore, there are indications that treatment with antibiotics may have minimal impact, and over-all there is insufficient evidence to confirm or refute the effectiveness of antibiotic therapy for treating lactational mastitis.